 Sesi Aliu, Officer, Data & Performance Management

 Sesi Aliu is an Officer with the FP2020 Data & Performance Management team and has been with the FP2020 Secretariat for three years.
 Prior to joining the Data & Performance Management team, he was a Senior Associate with FP2020’s Country Support team and before that served as an Associate for FP2020’s Market Dynamics and Country Engagement Working Groups.
 Before joining the United Nations Foundation, Sesi completed a Fulbright research project on international migration and development.
 He graduated from the University of Pittsburgh with a Bachelor of Arts in Africana Studies and French.
-Outside of work, Sesi enjoys learning design, discovering new music, and watching stand-up comedy.

 Jason Bremner, PhD, MPH, Director, Data and Performance Management